HsiangHung/SQL/DB5 SQL/C_Social_Network.md

-# SQL Social Network Query Exercise
+# C. SQL Social Network Query Exercise

+### Q1: Find the names of all students who are friends with someone named Gabriel.